AmeriCorps: School Turnaround

 BCJI works to reduce crime and improve community safety.
 It is part of a comprehensive strategy to advance children and families within the Promise Zone.
 BCJI targets areas within the Promise Zone identified as hot spots of youth crime and delinquency.
 It employs data-driven, cross-sector strategies to reduce youth crime and delinquency within the Promise Zone.

-Gaining Early Awareness and Readiness for Undergraduate Programs
+Gaining Early Awareness & Readiness for Undergraduate Programs

 GEAR UP follows a cohort of students from sixth grade to their freshman year in college.
 It emphasizes college readiness through academic success and the building of a college-going culture.
 Services include: